 TreatmentThe main treatment for gall bladder and bile duct cancer is surgery.
 This is only suitable if the cancer has not spread.
 Other treatments such as chemotherapy and radiotherapy may be used, and blockages of the bile duct can usually be alleviated with stents (a plastic or metal tube inserted through the blocked section).
 The prognosis depends on the stage and whether or not it is possible to remove the cancer with surgery.
 In the best circumstances, cure is possible.
 If cure is not possible, the symptoms caused by the cancer can often be alleviated.

-NZ statisticsIn 2014, 138 New Zealanders were diagnosed with biliary tract cancer, with half the cancers found in the gallbladder and half in the biliary tract.
+NZ statisticsIn 2016, 67 New Zealanders were diagnosed with gallbladder cancer.
 Unfortunately, most people are diagnosed with biliary tract cancer once the tumour is too large to remove surgically or has spread to other areas of the body.
 This means that less than a third of people with the disease are eligible for surgery, with the aim of a cure.
 Even so, the survival rate for these people is still very low.
 The average five-year survival rate for all patients is only 18.5%.
 For those who are ineligible for surgery, chemotherapy remains the main treatment option.

 Symptoms• Abdominal pain, most often this is in the upper right part of the abdomen • Nausea and sometimes vomiting • Jaundice and itchy skin • Nausea and weight loss